orthoseg/orthoseg/README.md

 [![PyPI version](https://img.shields.io/pypi/v/orthoseg.svg)](https://pypi.org/project/orthoseg)
 [![DOI](https://zenodo.org/badge/147507046.svg)](https://zenodo.org/doi/10.5281/zenodo.10340584)

-This project provides a procedure and software to make it (relatively) easy to
+This project provides a procedure and software to make it easy to:
 1. create a training dataset for a topic of your choice
 2. train a neural network to segment orthophotos
 3. run the segmentation on a larger area + vectorize the result